-- Student or other causing unwanted and ongoing episodes of leering, pinching, grabbing. - Student or other making repeated suggestive comments or jokes or actions of a sexual nature. - Student or other pressuring one to engage in sexual activity. - Teacher threatening to lower a student's grade if sexual favors are not given. - Student or other repeatedly showing a photograph, poster or other images of nudity, lewd or sexual activity. - Student or other pressuring another student for sexual favors by threatening to prevent him/her from participating in a school activity.
+- Student or other causing unwanted and ongoing episodes of leering, pinching, grabbing. - Students use any device to record, transmit or share video or photos taken of another in the bathroom. - Student or other making repeated suggestive comments or jokes or actions of a sexual nature. - Student or other pressuring one to engage in sexual activity. - Teacher threatening to lower a student's grade if sexual favors are not given. - Student or other repeatedly showing a photograph, poster or other images of nudity, lewd or sexual activity. - Student or other pressuring another student for sexual favors by threatening to prevent him/her from participating in a school activity.